 Storytelling: For preserving and passing on traditions, challenging and breaking traditions, and creating new traditions.

-Presenters share their stories in diverse mediums (e.g., poetry, prose, music, dance).
-The stories are followed by a facilitated audience-presenter dialogue.
-These live events (in person or online) can be filmed to create social media and documentaries, and accompanying discussion guides or curriculum.
-MSP presenters have included students, artists, activists, athletes, veterans, celebrities and others, of many walks of life.
+Presenters share their stories in diverse mediums (e.g., poetry, prose, music, dance, visual art).
+The stories are followed by a facilitated audience-presenter dialogue and resource fair.
+The live storytelling events can be filmed to create locally-relevant social media and documentaries as well as accompanying discussion guides or curriculum.
+MSP presenters have included students, artists, activists, athletes, veterans, celebrities and others, ranging in age from 12-82 thus far!